How To Activate In-Private Browsing Mode in IEPosted June 15, 2019, 6:40 a.m. by Michael G

-To protect your privacy and sensitive private data, you can use the InPrivate mode in the Internet Explorer.
-With internet explorer 11 or the IE 11, you can protect your private data easily and efficiently.
+To protect your privacy and sensitive private data, you can use the InPrivate mode in Internet Explorer.
+With internet explorer 11 or IE 11, you can protect your private data easily and efficiently.
 It ensures that none of your private data is stored by the browser once your browsing session expires.

-Everything from your browsing history, any saved passwords or auto-filled formed, is permanently erased, once you close the current browsing session.
+Everything from your browsing history, any saved passwords or auto-filled forms, is permanently erased, once you close the current browsing session.
 Here is how you can activate the InPrivate mode on your Internet Explorer 11:

 - Launch the internet explorer